netwerk-digitaal-erfgoed/dataset-knowledge-graph/README.md

 ## Approach

-The Knowledge Graph is built on top of the [Dataset Register](https://github.com/netwerk-digitaal-erfgoed/dataset-register), which contains dataset descriptions as supplied by their owners.
-Part of these descriptions are distributions, i.e. URLs where the data can be retrieved.

-The Knowledge Graph loads RDF data from those distributions and applies SPARQL queries to it to build **Dataset Summaries**.
-Summaries answer questions such as:
+The Knowledge Graph contains **Dataset Summaries** that answer questions such as:

 - which [RDF types](#classes) are used in the dataset?
 - for each of those types, [how many resources](#classes) does the dataset contain?